usnistgov/dioptra/docs/source/getting-started/installation.rst

 ==================

 This installation guide is divided into three parts, with the first part covering system requirements, the second part covering how to install the ``mitre-securing-ai`` Python package, and the third part covering how to setup a personal computer for test-driving the Securing AI Testbed architecture locally.
-General instructions on how to use the Securing AI Ansible Collection to configure and deploy the Testbed in an on-premises server or cluster environment can be found in another section of the documentation.
+General instructions on how to deploy the Testbed in an on-premises server can be found in the sections under **Deployment Guide**.
-..
-TODO: Link to the on-prem deployment instructions once they are available.

 Package Installation
 --------------------